mestevez88/FEM_PlateBending/README.md

 The "main.py" script allows a more flexible use of the implementation.
 Here, the user can controll the geometric and mechanical properties of the plate.
 The user can define load vectors and boundary conditions using the utility functions in "Utilities.py".

 The **LocalStiffness.py** script calculates the local stifness matrices for each rectangular mesh element considering either a solid and a voided material.
-These matrices are stored in an array **K_{ij}** which is then given to the global matrix assembler class "FEM_Assemble" in the **GlobalStiffness.py** script.
+These matrices are stored in an array $K_{ij}$ which is then given to the global matrix assembler class "FEM_Assemble" in the **GlobalStiffness.py** script.
 It constructs the global stiffness matrix $K$ by allocating the nodal stiffness provided by each adjacent plate element having either solid or voided material properties.

 **Installation**
 1) Download this repository to your local drive.